 The veterinary Intensive Care Unit (ICU) at the DCC Animal Hospital is dedicated to providing the highest quality care to critically ill small animals.
 Our veterinary ICU unit is managed by a team of trained veterinary doctors and staff.
-The care and well-being of your pet is assessed constantly by members of our veterinary ICU team.
+The care and well-being of your pet are assessed constantly by members of our veterinary ICU team.

 A team approach is particularly important for critically ill patients.
-Each pet patient admitted to the veterinary intensive care unit has a team of caregivers including internationally trained and acclaimed veterinarians.
-The ICU team works closely with other specialists within the hospital such as surgery, internal medicine, cardiology, oncology, and neurology to provide the highest level of care to each pet.
+Each pet patient admitted to the veterinary intensive care unit has a team of caregivers, including internationally trained and acclaimed veterinarians.
+The ICU team works closely with other specialists within the hospital, such as surgery, internal medicine, cardiology, oncology, and neurology, to provide the highest level of care to each pet.

 Most of our veterinary pet patients come to us due to a life-threatening disease or condition and require special treatment (such as advanced pain management or complex fluid or drug therapy).
 Our expert veterinarians are well equipped with state-of-the-art machines and advanced techniques to make sure your pet recovers fast.